PoduskaLabShare/KPLabToolBox/graph_templates/README.md

 # Graph Templates
-These Jupiter Notebooks are a compilation of plot examples with a simple and standard format for publications.
+These Jupyter Notebooks are a compilation of plot examples with a simple and standard format for publications.
 For paper publications is good to follow a few best practices to keep the plots readable and simple.
 * **Add comments everywhere**
 * Design figures to fit journal or document size
-Detect your LaTEX document size with the script bellow
+Detect your LaTEX document size with the script below
 ```LaTEX
 \usepackage{layouts}
 \printinunitsof{in}\prntlen{\textwidth} % Detect page/column width